 In an abundance of caution, and in compliance with DC guidelines, the Howard University School of Law is committed to maintaining the dedensification of campus.
 All instruction will be maintained online for Fall 2020 and Spring 2021.
 The Howard University School of Law campus, including the Law Library, is restricted to current HUSL students, faculty, and staff.
-Excluding holidays and university closures (listed here), the Law Library will be physically open to the Howard Law community Monday - Friday from 9:00 am to 5:00 pm ET.
+Excluding holidays and university closures (listed here), and following official D.C. government guidelines, the Law Library will be physically open to the Howard Law community Monday - Friday from 9:00 am to 5:00 pm ET.

 In order to manage on campus capacity and ensure the de-densification of our spaces during this time, the law school is deploying a new Seat Reservation System.
 Physical seats have been identified for HUSL student use in the Law Library, Houston Hall, and Holy Cross.
 Current HUSL students are welcome to study on campus after consulting the Seat Reservation page for seat availability and making a reservation before coming to campus.
 Please note that these seats are only available to HUSL student who satisfy the requirements outlined here.

 To streamline access and better serve you during this unpredictable and rapidly evolving period, HUSL community members are encouraged to send all questions to firstname.lastname@example.org.
 This account is monitored during regular business hours (Monday - Friday, 9:00 am - 5:00 pm ET) and allows us to triage questions more efficiently.

 To schedule a consultation with a law librarian to discuss a research project or for assistance accessing library resources, please email email@example.com and include your availability.
 We will do our best to accommodate your schedule or find a mutually workable time to meet.
 All appointments will be scheduled using Zoom.